pearcetm/jsproteinmapper/README.md

 The jsProteinMapper widget lets you see where a variant of interest falls in relation to the structure of the protein - for example, if it is in a functional domain, or at the site of a particular active group.
 In addition, it can display graphs ("tracks") of previously-reported data for context.
 In order to interactively explore the data, use your mouse or touchscreen to zoom in and out, navigate around the protein, and show/hide information.

 ## Zooming in and out
 By default, the structure of the whole protein is displayed in the widget.
 However, this "wide view" can make it hard to see certain details around locations of interest.
-The widget provides a number of ways to zoom in to show the data most effectively.
+Similarly, each variant track is initially scaled to show the full range of the data.
+The widget provides a number of ways to zoom in and out to explore the data most effectively.

 - Using the scroll wheel (mouse - anywhere on the widget) or pinch gesture (touchscreen - on the protein structure), you can control the zoom on the X-axis to get a closer look.
 Click (or touch) and drag lets you move the whole structure left or right.
 - Double-clicking on the protein structure will also zoom in (X-axis)